sayez10/ti-economic-equalization-overhaul-mod/README.md

 ### Installation Info
-Version 0.2.3.0 of this mod is built for Terra Invicta version 0.4.90
+Version 0.2.3.0 of this mod was built for Terra Invicta version 0.4.90 (the current beta-release branch).

 This mod requires [Unity Mod Manager version 0.32.4](https://www.nexusmods.com/site/mods/21/?tab=description) to be installed on your Terra Invicta executable with the DoorstopProxy installation method.